PaperMC/docs/src/content/docs/paper/dev/api/entity-api/entity-pathfinder.md

 boolean success = pathfinder.moveTo(player.getLocation());
 ```

-If we want to access the current Path for the cow, we can call `getCurrentPath()` on the pathfinder:
+If we want to access the current path for the cow, we can call `getCurrentPath()` on the pathfinder:

 ```java
 PathResult path = pathfinder.getCurrentPath();